 Dr. Jay Davidson is one my guest experts on The Anxiety Summit 5: Gut-Brain Axis and our topic is: Parasites, Anxiety and TUDCA for Your Liver.
 What you’ll learn

 - New dosing options for mimosa pudica seed

 - TUDCA for liver, neuroinflammation and depression

 and much more.
-It’s an excellent interview and was voted as one of the top 5 interviews of the summit.
+It’s an excellent interview and was voted as one of the top 5 interviews of the summit in 2019.

 After hearing Dr. Jay’s explanation of what a parasite is, I couldn’t resist using the above image of a happy worm.
 This is what he shares: